 What is the compensation and benefits package?
 Does it meet both your needs and expectations?
 Does it align with my financial goals?

 If you are a professional looking for a change, the opportunities may exist for you to take your career abroad.
-With some research and asking the right questions, you just might be able to find the right opportunities overseas for you.
+With some research and asking the right questions, you just might be able to find the right role overseas for you.

 “Adjust, Engage, & Pivot” with Roxanne Munson – The Global Chatter Podcast